Axl-91/gato/README.md

 ## Commands
 ### Set:
-Set the values needed for the request, this are:
+Set the values needed for the HTTP request, this values are:

 - **Host (-H)** The host, default: localhost